Home

 “The outpouring of community support has been very humbling to us,” Knott said.
 “We are not closing our doors, but we will look a little different and be a little more fragmented at least for the near future.”

-Due to the number of debris, officials ask that the public stay away from the center as the area is unsafe and structurally unsound.
+Due to the amount of debris, officials ask that the public stay away from the center as the area is unsafe and structurally unsound.

 The center was established in 1925 on nearly 1,300 acres about one mile from downtown Princeton.
 In 1980, the Rottgering-Kuegel Agricultural and Extension Building was added and housed the center’s nearly 50 staff and hosted countless extension and area meetings.
 That facility underwent a major renovation and addition to house the UK Grain and Forage Center of Excellence, which opened in 2019.
 Since its inception, numerous stakeholders have provided strong support to the center and critical funding for many of its improvements.